 I have heard people wonder whether sikhs should be allowed to wear turbans in public because they could be hiding weapons.
 Seeing this made me realize what an absurd idea that seems, and how insulting to ask someone to uncover just because of fear and ignorance.

-We came from the Sunday service over through Seattle, through June Pride Parade traffic, down to the cruise terminal.
+This experience reminded me of one of my tribes, the lesbians, which are cruising in honor of the 50th anniversary of Olivia Records.
+This was the first lesbian music company, and they broke rules and made beautiful music, starting in 1973.
+This cruise includes many of the founders and musicians from that original group, as well as those who performed on the cruise in 1990, which we were on.
+So we were excited.
 Getting on a cruise is always exciting – usually you have to pay and plan months ahead so there’s a massive buildup of anticipation.
 Getting on a ship full of my people is even more exciting, in a way the exact opposite of watching the young man share his hairstyle with us.

 Pennants in the Atrium